6 Chobe Safari Lodges for Your Botswana Expedition

 – Morning and afternoon game drives

-– Mid-morning and late-afternoon river excursions
+– Mid-morning and late-afternoon river cruises

 – Back-of-house eco-tours led by the ecotourism manager

-– Spa treatments
+– Spa services

 Highlights: